Common Budgeting Mistakes That are Setting You Back Years With Your Money Goals – Part Five in Your Ultimate Guide on How to Budget Series

-Deprivation is a sure step towards an explosion; it’s just a matter of when the explosion will happen.
-So let’s head this off and plan in some fun money.
-You might think that this sounds lame, or take the element of fun and spontaneity away.
+Deprivation is a sure step toward an explosion; it’s just a matter of when the explosion will happen.
+So let’s head this off and plan in some fun money (again forecasting).
+You might think that this sounds lame or take the element of fun and spontaneity away.
 Think about it this way; it takes the guilt away, and I am all up for that!

 We’re Moms; we don’t need any more guilt.